1coderookie/Kobra2ProInsights/docs/hardware/bed.md

 ![Bedplate underside](../assets/images/bed_K2Pro_bedplate-underside_web.jpg)

-When you look at the backside of the bed, you'll notice a black plastic cap which sticks out.
+At the left rear side of the bedplate you'll notice a black plastic cap which sticks out.
 Be careful to never break it by accident as it acts as a strain relief and protects the wires which are soldered to the contacts of the board at the bottom side.
 Next to that cap the z-offset sensor and the silicone block for wiping the nozzle before probing the bed's surface are located as shown in the following picture.

 ![Z-offset sensor and silicone block](../assets/images/bed_K2Pro_z-sensor_topview_web.jpg)